aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/asarah-btevet/the-tenth-of-tevet-on-a-friday-can-one-fast-half-a-day-by-rabbi-ethan-tucker-mechon-hadar-center-for-jewish-law-and-values.html.md

 <body>
 Title: עשרה בטבת | The Tenth of Tevet on a Friday, Can one fast half a day? by Rabbi Ethan Tucker (Mechon Hadar, Center for Jewish Law and Values)<br />
 Primary contributor: ethan.tucker<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=7827">http://opensiddur.org/?p=7827</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=7827">http://opensiddur.org/?p=7827</a>
 <p />
 <hr />